 In a city that never sleeps, where does anyone begin when they only have 24 hours in this amazing city?
 And, with craft beer being so new to the local scene, we thought we would brew up a list of the best spots you can drink craft beer, anywhere, anytime.
 Check out video below to see a few of our spots via our Spectacles Snapchat.
 Cheers!

-1:00AM, Junction NOLA, 3021 St Claude Ave, in the heart of the Bywater, is the premier spot for craft beer in this neighborhood.
+3021 St Claude Ave, in the heart of the Bywater, Junction is the premier spot for craft beer bar in this neighborhood.
 A classic gastropub offering more than 40 beers on tap & a straightforward menu of bar bites, Junction also hosts a variety of craft beer events throughout the year in which we post on our Events page where you can stay in tune with all Craft Beer Events in New Orleans & Louisiana.

-2:00AM, Cooter Brown’s, located on the corner of Carrolton and St. Charles, is one of our favorite spots to catch a sports game.
+Located on the corner of Carrolton and St. Charles, Cooter Brown’s is one of our favorite spots to catch a sports game.
 They are also one of our three stops on our weekly Thursday Craft Beer Bar & NOLA History Tour.
 Sit back and enjoy a late night pint as the selection here is easily one of the best in the city.
 They also stay open until 3AM on weekdays and 4AM on weekends.

-3:00AM, Black Penny, located off the well-lit Rampart St., is home to one of the best craft beer selections in the city.
+Located off the well-lit Rampart St. in the French Quarter, Black Penny is home to one of the best craft beer selections in the city.
 The atmosphere is classic NOLA with original 1800s Spanish architecture standing stronger than ever.
 No draft or bottles here, so enjoy all your beer on the go as well in canned format.
 Black Penny is the starting point to all our French Quarter Walking Tours, one of our favorites where we explore New Orleans while drinking some of the finest craft beer our city has to offer.

-4:00AM, Copper Monkey, conveniently located within a few blocks of most major hotels in the French Quarter, stays open until 5AM or 6AM every night.
+Conveniently located within a few blocks of most major hotels in the French Quarter, Copper Monkey stays open until 5AM or 6AM every night.
 This dive also has good bar eats to match your classic dive bar experience.
 Lots of locals hang out here—we recommend trying Abita’s The Boot, a Louisiana only exclusive beer.
 The Boot is an easy drinking Kolsch that is perfect for winding down your night to ensure your body is ready to roll the next day.

 What a better way to watch the world pass us by than a St. Charles Balcony?
 Technically, our view is from a Gallery, similar to a balcony, except it overhangs the sidewalk and is supported by posts instead of simply attached to the wall.
 This gallery at Avenue Pub makes for a great day. ⠀ ⠀ Pictured here is one of the best American Pale Ales in not only Louisiana but the entire country, Parish Envie 3.0.
 This new recipe used a different yeast than previous batches.
 It’s amazing hazy color coupled with fresh hops makes you scratch your head how this can be a pale ale.
 It’s a 5.5% ABV hop bomb with more flavor than almost any IPA in the market. ⠀ ⠀ We have noticed a trend of dive bars starting to carry this beer which makes the #brewbus team very happy.
 This is a must try Louisiana beer if you are a vacationer coming to our city!
 Consider yourself lucky if you can get your hands on the Double Dry Hopped version. ⠀ ⠀ Brew Bus ranked 🍺🍺🍺🍺🍺beers out of 5⠀ ⠀ #nolabrewbus #craftbeer #craftbeerporn #beergeek #drinklocal #beertography #beergasm #alwaysneworleans #streetcar #followyournola #itsyournola #discovernola #exploreneworleans #showmeyournola #crescentcity #uptown #neworleans #parishbrewing #envie #hopbomb #brewerytours

-11:00AM, NOLA Brewery, home to the oldest brewery in New Orleans, opening in 2008 and open daily at 11AM.
-Owner Kirk Coco opened up a formerly local beer in Dixie and saw it was manufactured in Minnesota.
+Home to the oldest brewery in New Orleans, opening in 2008 and open daily at 11AM.
+Owner Kirk Coco opened up a formerly local beer in Dixie and saw it was actually manufactured by PBR out-of-state.
 He knew that was wrong and decided to fix things himself.
 NOLA now distributes in multiple states and has set itself apart as the largest distributing local New Orleans brewery.
 The NOLA funk series is a must-try if you like sours—they are on par with fellow elite sour breweries Cascade out of Portland and Crooked Stave in Denver.

 It’s currently 11 degrees and snowing here in Denver.
 We can’t think of a better time to crack open sour beers from two of the best in the country at brewing them: New Orleans’ @nolabrewing and Denver’s @crookedstave.
 NOLA Brewing’s @nolafunkseries is a must try for those eager to try sour beers or already a fan!
 Awesome view from #tivoli Brewery too! #nolabrewbus #sours #nolafunkseries #crookedstave #drinkup #denver #beerporn #beergasm #craftbeer

-we are not typically a fan of large national chains, but World of Beer in the CBD is a great spot to kick back & relax.
+we are not typically a fan of large national chains, but World of Beer is a great spot to kick back & relax.
 This hangout located in the CBD neighborhood features 500+ global beers, lots of craft drafts & tavern food in pub digs with TVs.

 Now how could a craft beer tour company pass up a place with “beer” in its name?
 Welcome to World of Beer, an international craft beer buffet on Julia St in the Warehouse district.
 If.You.Like.Beer.Come.Here.
 Whatever your style, they have several options from several countries.
 They also carefully pair beer styles with their food to take you on a taste journey you won’t forget.
 Plus this place always has something going on, like live music, trivia night, and special events on a franchise and local level.
 They also have beers exclusive to their brand.
 Beer snobs, do yourself a favor and come check this place out.
 Happy hour 3pm-7pm Mon-Fri & 10pm-close Sun-Thurs. $4 craft draughts. $5 tavern shares (food). $6 cocktails & wine.
 Enjoying a barbacoa taco, a chicken taco, and a @greatraftbeer Creature Of Habit Brown Ale.
 Peep that draught game.
 Atmosphere:🍺🍺🍺🍺🍺 Service:🍺🍺🍺🍺🍺 Food/beer selction:🍺🍺🍺🍺🍺 #brewbushappyhour #happyhournola #followyournola #showmeyournola #drinklocal #drinkcraft#craftbeernerd #craftbeersnob #worldofbeer #worldofbeernola #greatraft #creatureofhabit #draughtgamestrong #thebigeasy #toomuchbeer #livemusic #trivia #checkitout #partytime